Humshakals: Plot

 By now, the true Ashok and Kumar also come to know of Mamaji's evil plan, but they are still stuck in the asylum.
 They are offered help by one of the ward boys, Cyrus, who takes them to a secret ward 'C' to meet 'Johnny' who is (by another coincidence or twist of fate) a look-alike of Mamaji.
 Johnny has a strange, dangerous habit of attacking people who sneeze in front of him.
 Ashok and Kumar plan revenge against Mamaji with the help of his lookalike, Johnny.
-However, they get caught by the asylum's warden, Y.M.
+However, they get caught by the asylum's sadistic warden, Y.M.
 Raj (a supposedly funny play on "Yamraj," the god of death) before they can escape from the asylum.
 Y. M. Raj prepares to punish them, but he accidentally sneezes in front of them.
 Angered by this, Johnny beats him black and blue, thus helping the three escape.

 On the day of the board meeting, the true Ashok and Kumar get ready to expose Mamaji, when Dr. Khan triggers the fire alarm.
 All the three mental patients escape the building.
 Now desperate, Ashok and Kumar bump into a dance bar owner named Balbir, who (by another coincidence) is a lookalike of Mamaji.
 Mamaji now does something innovative: he arranges another set of Ashok and Kumar with the help of plastic surgery from Dr. Khan's two assistants who assume their identities.
 He takes the triplicate Ashok and Kumar to the House of Commons of the United Kingdom, where the fake (triplicate?)
 Ashok is to hand over all the business to him (Mamaji) in the presence of Prince Charles.
-However, the real Ashok and Kumar arrive, along with Balbir (who is Mamaji-III, please remember).
+However, the real Ashok and Kumar arrive, along with Balbir (who is Mamaji-III).
 To add to the confusion, the three mental patients also storm in to help the real Ashok and Kumar, creating panic among the eyewitnesses on seeing so many lookalikes together.

 The film closes with Ashok's father coming out of his coma and recognizing the true Ashok and getting Mamaji arrested for his deeds.